oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/setup-workshop-environment/setup-workshop-environment.md

 In this lab, you will:

-* (Optional) Create a compartment for your Data Catalog resources.
+* (Optional) Create a compartment for your resources.
 * Create an Autonomous Warehouse instance.
-* Add the Data Share feature to the Limited Availability (LA) Version.
-This is not required in the GA Release.

 ### Prerequisites